Vacation Tracking for Administrative Staff

 Get the Tracker

-The tracker is an Excel file.
+The Vacation Tracker is an Excel file.
 When you open the file, be sure to click only in the yellow cells.
 The other cells are protected from editing, and if you click in a protected cell, you may see a password request.
 If this happens to you, just click only in the yellow cells intended for users.
 If you need help using the tracker or have questions about MIT's vacation policies, please email hrpolicies@mit.edu.

-Notes on using the tracker
+Notes on Using the Tracker

 • The first column (month ending) will fill in automatically once you enter your Leave Accrual Rate Date and/or Month/Year to Begin Tracking.